lightcopy/parquet-index/README.md

 > Project is **experimental and is in active development**.
 Any feedback, issues or PRs are welcome.

-> Documentation reflects changes in `master` branch, for a documentation for specific version,
+> Documentation reflects changes in `master` branch, for documentation on a specific version,
-> please select version tag or branch.
+> please select corresponding version tag or branch.

 ### Metastore
 Metastore keeps information about all indexed tables and can be created on local file system or HDFS